cunnane/xloil/docs/source/Core.rst

 Currently you need **Excel 2010** or later.

 If you have python available, you can install xlOil via pip.
-See :doc:`xlOil_Python`, otherwise follow the below instructions.
+See :doc:`xlOil_Python/GettingStarted`, otherwise follow the below instructions.

 Download the binary package (e.g. from gitlab) and unzip to a directory of your choice.